 Homes for America: Green Initiative for Sustainable Properties

 Homes for America (HFA) is a nonprofit housing development corporation that develops and preserves affordable rental housing serving low- and moderate-income households, seniors, and persons with special needs.
 HFA owns 81 properties with 6,400 units across four mid-Atlantic states.
 The organization established a goal of reducing energy and maintenance expenses while improving the health and comfort of residents through its Green Initiative.
 HFA secured $3.6 million in state and local grants and utility incentive programs and established performance tracking for all properties through benchmarking, resulting in energy-efficient upgrades of over 1,000 units of affordable housing.
-Since joining the Better Buildings Challenge in 2013, HFA has achieved an average annual percent improvement in energy savings of 5%.
+Since joining the Better Buildings Challenge in 2013, HFA has achieved a cumulative energy efficiency improvement of 12%.

 HFA launched its Green Initiative in 2013 with the goal of reducing utility expenses for itself and tenants through the cost-effective implementation of efficiency measures, while maximizing the health and comfort of residents.
 High energy costs in multifamily housing make it difficult to sustain affordable rental housing for low-income families.
 Reducing these expenses helps maintain affordability and frees up capital for maintenance repair needs and other necessary improvements.

 For properties receiving energy improvements but not undergoing major rehabilitation, HFA sought out and applied for financing through available state grants and utility incentive programs in Maryland, Virginia, Pennsylvania, and Delaware, including direct-install programs that allowed them to incorporate energy efficiency measures into their new and existing portfolio.